gearboxxsv/OPENDroneSMS/README.md

 ### Report To Unmanned Aircraft Safety Team

-* Try it out today using a smartphone or desktop web browser. [ Who Is the UAST?](https://unmannedaircraftsafetyteam.com/new)
+* Try it out today using a smartphone or desktop web browser.
+[Anonymous Reporting Tool](https://unmannedaircraftsafetyteam.com/new)

 **There is a maximum query limit set per IP address of 100 queries per hour.